udacity/create-your-own-adventure/english/marshmallow.md

 [You pinch yourself to see whether you are dreaming?](pinch/pinch.md)

 [Promise to yourself this is the last time you take hallucinogenic mushrooms?](shrooms/never-again.md)

+[Think this is too surreal and decide to try the French version instead?] (../French/feu-de-camp.md)